paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 So our C code is back in the game but still slower.
 What is more the C code has added significant complexity to our codebase.
-And this codebase has to be maintained, at what cost given the options?
+And this codebase has to be maintained, and at what cost?
 The C code has also added significant risk as well as identified by the ``/* FIXME */`` comment above.

+So while the options are available there are tradeoffs to be made.

 --------------------------
 Summary